sophiapaz/CSEN60/week9/web-security-privacy.md

 - Statement saying what the web site does with any information it collects
 - generally considered legally binding
 - written in dense legal language

+### Secure Socket Layer (SSL)
+- developed by Netscape
+- encrypts data sent between a client and web server
+- https is http over ssl
+- Digital Certificate:
+    - A form of an asymmetric key
+    - contains information about the Certificate
+    - used by ssl to authenticate
+    - stores public key

+# Web Privacy
+### Data Collection
+- forms, user entry, social networks, online shopping, online finances
+- data is always related to privacy

+### Cookies
+- definition: a name/vale pair created by a website to store information on a computer
+- user authentication and site preference (why we use cookies)

+### Behavior Logging
+- Any action a user takes on a webpage can be logged
+- HTML event listeners!
+- time between actions (ex: how long spent looking at a post)